carsongee/sleep/README.md

 `carsongee/sleep:arm-v6-2025-05-07`

-as date tags are also added
+as date tags are also added.